-Summary: This post will help fix the Mac won't start in Safe Mode issue, including Mac boot up regularly rather than into Safe Mode and Mac stuck on the booting process to Safe Mode.
+Summary: This post will help fix the Mac won't start in Safe Mode issue, including Mac boots up regularly rather than into Safe Mode and Mac getting stuck on the booting process to Safe Mode.

 You prepare to use Mac Safe Mode to fix OS-related issues like MacBook won't turn on or runs slowly.
 But unfortunately, you fail to boot into Safe Mode.
 Your Mac simply starts up normally, or it's stuck during booting up to Safe Mode.

 What's the matter?
 Please relax.
 This post will help you analyze the causes and then walk you through the Mac that won't start in Safe Mode with testified solutions.
-After that, your Mac Safe Mode will be available again.
+After that, you can boot your Mac in Safe Mode again.

 Table of Contents:

-- 1. Fix Mac won't start in Safe Mode but boot up regularly
+- 1. Mac won't start in Safe Mode but boot up regularly

-- 2. Fix Mac takes forever to boot to Safe Mode
+- 2. Mac takes forever to boot to Safe Mode

 Mac won't start in Safe Mode but boot up regularly

-You press the Shift key during the startup to enter Mac Safe Mode as usual.
+You press the Shift shortcut key during the startup to make your Mac start in Safe Mode as usual.
 But unexpectedly, you see the familiar desktop as a regular startup.

 Check if you were actually in Mac Safe Mode

-Since the desktops in Safe Boot and Normal startups seem similar, you may enter into Safe Mode indeed while you ignore.
+Since the desktops in Safe Boot and Normal startups seem similar, you may enter into Safe Mode indeed while you ignore them.